 OGSD has placed educational posters, visual and informational posters on proper hand hygiene.
-These documents are posted in and around buildings in high traffic areas frequented by students, staff, administrators and approved visitors.
+These documents are posted in and around campus buildings in high traffic areas frequented by students, staff, administrators and approved visitors.

-Hand sanitizer will be provided at each entry door.
+Hand sanitizer will be provided at each entry door to all classrooms and offices.
 Additional sanitizer will be placed by common shared use items.